Singer Bantam: Road test

 The Times correspondent reported that the engine pulls strongly and quickly lifts vehicle speed.
 Though not as quiet as a side-valve it sounds and feels efficient.
 The change speed lever was a little stiff and vague in action.
-A slight pause is necessary when changing gear to allow the syncromesh to do its job.
+A slight pause is necessary when changing gear to allow the synchromesh to do its job.
 The brakes proved effective though they pulled towards the nearside.
 The driver's position is excellent.
 "The accelerator might be cranked a little more to the right for the benefit of a large and heavy-footed driver".
 A comfortable top speed (in poor gusty weather) was 60 mph.

 Motor sport

 Tom Brady won the 1939 Australian Stock Car Road Championship driving a Singer Bantam.

 Roadster

 In 1939 Singer decided that they needed a more comfortable, but still sporting model in their lineup.
 Thus, the open four-seater Nine Roadster appeared 6 March 1939 with a lightly tuned version of the larger 1074 cc overhead camshaft engine already seen in the Bantam Nine, as well as that car's three-speed gearbox.
 In September 1949 the name was changed to Singer 9 Roadster series 4A to herald the introduction of a four-speed transmission, but the model continued to be built in 1.1 litre form until 1953 and in 1½-litre form as Singer SM Roadster until 1955.